geoffrey546/face_recognition/README.md

-# face_recognition
+# smile_detector
-A simple face recognition app that draws squares around the eyes and the face.
+A simple face recognition program that recognizes if a person is smiling, using OpenCV.